 Catching up on my WSJ reading this past weekend , I came across this piece on Wyeth v.
 Levine.
 It's almost Wednesday and I still dont understand the underlying premise and logic used in Levine's lawyer's arguments.
 The deeper I read into the factual logisitics of the case, the less sense it reads in terms of liability, the angles of the arguments and the party being sued.

-Wyeth is responsible for an IV push that was administered incorrectly.
+I haven't come across any logical reason on as to why Wyeth is responsible for an IV push that was administered incorrectly.
 Wouldnt this be the responsibility of the individual administering the IV push.
 And not the drug being administered.
 For Cornell's case recap, see here .

 For WSJ's argument recap see here